FA22B/bothq-core/README.md

 # bothq-discord-framework
-Discord integration framework for BotHQ, managing plugins.
+Discord integration framework for BotHQ, managing plugins and providing a REST-API.